m4rc0linux/t430-coreboot/README.md

 - m4rc0t430.rom instead uses the vga rom and supports intel wifi cards and bluetooth

-In both cases the 12m images have seabios and all the secondary payloads added.
+In both cases the 12m images have seabios and all the secondary payloads added and:

-seabios time-wait-menu reduced to 1 second only.
+1) seabios time-wait-menu reduced to 1 second only.

-Bootspash added.
+2) Bootspash added.

-me.bin file has been me_cleaned
+3) me.bin file has been me_cleaned

+how to flash:

-to flash it internally, if already running coreboot and bios unlocked: sudo flashrom -p internal:laptop=force_I_want_a_brick -w name.rom --ifd --image bios -V or sudo flashrom -p internal:laptop=force_I_want_a_brick -w name.rom -V
+- internally, if already running coreboot and bios unlocked:

+sudo flashrom -p internal:laptop=force_I_want_a_brick -w name.rom --ifd --image bios -V

+or

+sudo flashrom -p internal:laptop=force_I_want_a_brick -w name.rom -V

-To flash externally the rom needs to be splitted in 2
+- externally the rom needs to be splitted in 2

 dd if=name.rom of=coreboot8.rom bs=1M count=8

 dd if=name.rom of=coreboot4.rom bs=1M skip=8

 then you can flash the coreboot roms with final number 8 and 4 on the 8m nd 4m chips.

 To compile a different version the "config" file could be a starting point.